Zeynep Altinay, Ph.D.

 Amanda Howerton-Fox, Ph.D.

-(Education), was selected to present her paper "Enacting a Bilingual Grammar Curriculum: Syntactic Knowledge of Teachers of the Deaf" at the New York State Council for Exceptional Children Conference (NYS-CEC) in Binghamton, N.Y., in October 2017.
+(Education) co-presented a paper, "Enacting a Bilingual Grammar Curriculum: Syntactic Knowledge of Teachers of the Deaf," with Jodi Falk, Ph.D.
+(St. Joseph's School for the Deaf, Bronx, N.Y.) at the New York State Council for Exceptional Children Conference (NYS-CEC) in Binghamton, N.Y., in October 2017.

 Yourha Kang, Ph.D.